akhilkatpally/akhilkatpally.github.io/_posts/2024-09-10-Education-System-Technologically-Modern-World.md

 This is huge, needs lot of thought and research.

-**How to Imbibe Good Communication Skills at a very young age:**
+**Communication Skills:**

 One aspect of Education System is to learn how to think, asking questions, how to learn.
-But, another major aspect of it is how to express your thoughts.
+But, another major aspect of it is how to **express your thoughts.**

-IT could be orally either through presentation or informally.
-    • I do see this problem in majority of the students, generally it is wrongly attributed to English language but it is much more than that.
+IT could be orally either through presentation or informally: I do see this problem in majority of the students, generally it is wrongly attributed to English language but it is much more than that.
 Teaching this at a very young age would make night and day difference in a students life.
 Learning something at a very young age is very easy compared to learning at adult life especially when it comes to communication.

-It could be on a written format.
-    This is consistently tested through the examinations.
+It could be on a written format: This is consistently tested through the examinations.

 Oral presentaion from a very young age should be part of examination, not in a final exam but definately at the mid terms.
 If possible it should be a seperate class where a student should be tested on their presentation skills.
 Oral presentation is very time taking, so creating a seperate class for this will definately not disturb the individual class schedule.